pauliejes/SandboxDocs/docs/creating-simulations.md

 ### Script Editor

+The ScriptEditor is used to write scripts for simulation logic.
+All scripts are written in JavaScript.

 ![Script Editor](images/script_editor.png)

 Code you write with the ScriptEditor is immediately injected into the multiplayer engine as new properties, methods, and events for the selected object.
 You can see which selected object the ScriptEditor is focused on in the blue title window at the top and in the status bar at the bottom.
 In the screenshot, the ScriptEditor is focused on `sphere1`.